TutorExilius/ShiftRosterGenerator/README.md

 - Application will generate a shift plan based on input file.

 - Second argument is optional.
-If its not provided, result will be printed in standard output stream.
+If its not provided, result will be printed in standard output stream (which can be also redirected in a file by using pipes)

 ------